MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-microsoft-teams-app.md

     - Sending feedback.
     - Settings such as managing personal storage and accessing the admin portal.
 - Power BI doesn't support the same localized languages that Microsoft Teams does.
 As a result, you might not see proper localization within a report.
-- The Power BI app for Microsoft Teams is to Commercial Cloud and US Government Community Cloud (GCC) customers.
+- The Power BI app for Microsoft Teams is available to Commercial Cloud and US Government Community Cloud (GCC) customers.
 - Search experience is not available in US Government Community Cloud (GCC).

 ## Next steps